tanc7/Linux-NordVPN-ConnectPlus/README.md

 Now you can randomly pick out of 9,760 IP addresses to choose from to autoconnect each time!

-# Locally hosted Shadowsocks proxy server
+# Alternative Locally hosted Shadowsocks proxy server

+People are apparently unaware that you can simply host Shadowsocks on your own box and have it serve as a Shadowsocks server.
+You **get the benefits of the obfuscation method to tunnel past firewalls** but you **give up your anonymity of having a IP of the remote shadowsocks server** but this is at **no additional monthly rent or cost to you**.

 Edit your shadowsocks configuration, `nano /etc/shadowsocks/config.json` and enter the following...